allenai/allennlp/tutorials/how_to/span_representations.md

 pruned_embeddings, pruned_mask, pruned_indices, pruned_scores = pruner(spans, mask, num_spans_to_keep=3)
 ```

-A `SpanPruner` has four return values:
+A `Pruner` has four return values:

 1. First, we've got our `pruned_embeddings`.
 These are of shape `(batch_size, num_spans_to_keep, embedding_size)`